Cryptonomic/Conseil/docs/README.md

 ### Building from docker-compose

-To avoid pulling whole repository you can just download `docker-compose.yml` from it.
+To avoid pulling whole repository you can just download `docker-compose.yml` from the `docker/` directory.
 It starts Conseil, Lorre and PostgreSQL with predefined configuration and DB schema.
 Whole stack can be started with the simple `docker-compose up`.